-When the SARS breakout began in 2003 in Hong Kong, I realized there was an urgent need for a solution.
+When the SARS breakout began in 2003 in Hong Kong, I realized there was an urgent need for a shower drain solution.
 This problem and many other airbourne infectious diseases can make you ill and in worst-case scenario kill you.

-EzyDrain is a simple chemical free retro-fit multi purpose plumbing, pest control and hygiene product.
+EzyDrain is a simple chemical free retro-fit multi purpose plumbing, pest control and hygiene shower drain product.
 It will fit into existing floor shower drain wastes.
 Chemically resistant, installed in approximately one minute.
 Bacteria or mold, build up or live on the device causing failure due to its antibacterial qualities.